alice-i-cecile/mischief-in-miniature/MILESTONES.md

 ## Basic 3rd person camera

 - [x] orientable character model
-- [] controls move the player relative to their orientation
+- [x] camera follows character model
-- [] camera follows character model
+- [] controls turn the player and move them relative to their orientation
-- [] camera smoothing
+- [] camera turns with the player

 ## Colliders from meshes